Smart Card and Remote Desktop Services

 As a part of the Common Criteria compliance, the RDC client must be configurable to use Credential Manager to acquire and save the user's password or smart card PIN.
 Common Criteria compliance requires that applications not have direct access to the user's password or PIN.

 Common Criteria compliance requires specifically that the password or PIN never leave the LSA unencrypted.
-A distributed scenario should allow the password or PIN to travel between one trusted LSA and another, and it cannot be unencrypted during transit.
+A distributed scenario should allow the password or PIN to travel between one trusted LSA and another, and it can't be unencrypted during transit.

 When smart card-enabled single sign-in (SSO) is used for Remote Desktop Services sessions, users still need to sign in for every new Remote Desktop Services session.
-However, the user is not prompted for a PIN more than once to establish a Remote Desktop Services session.
+However, the user isn't prompted for a PIN more than once to establish a Remote Desktop Services session.
 For example, after the user double-clicks a Microsoft Word document icon that resides on a remote computer, the user is prompted to enter a PIN.
 This PIN is sent by using a secure channel that the credential SSP has established.
 The PIN is routed back to the RDC client over the secure channel and sent to Winlogon.
-The user does not receive any additional prompts for the PIN, unless the PIN is incorrect or there are smart card-related failures.
+The user doesn't receive any additional prompts for the PIN, unless the PIN is incorrect or there are smart card-related failures.

 Remote Desktop Services and smart card sign-in